jimmy-lyons/Lift-algorithm/README.md

 ### Usage examples

+These examples are were written to help plan out how the lift should work.

 **Scenario #1:** Lift is empty, lift at level 5, button pushed at level 0.
 * *Create new instance of Level with levelNumber = 0*
   * level0 = new Level(0)